-The Project is a planned 2 GW solar PV project that will connect to the main grid through a Saudi Electricity Company (SEC) substation.
-The Project will be designed to withstand normal operation and conditions for the 25-year operational phase and should generate approximately 6,326,910 MWh per year.
-The Project's substations will be connected to an SEC substation via 132 kV feeders.
+The Project is a planned 1.5 GW solar PV project that will connect to the main grid through an SEC substation.
+The Project will be designed to withstand normal operation and conditions for the 25-year operational phase and should generate approximately 4,728,449 MWh per year.